Understand that data is broken down into packets to be transmitted

 There are several key reasons why data is fragmented into packets:

-• Reliability: If a packet is lost during transmission, only that specific packet needs to be retransmitted, rather than the entire data.
+• Reliability: If a packet is lost during transmission, only that specific packet needs to be retransmitted, rather than the entire data set.

-• Flow Control: Packets can be prioritized and managed to prevent network congestion.
+• Flow Control: Packets can help manage the rate of data transmission to prevent network congestion.

 How Data is Divided into Packets

-The process of dividing data into packets is handled by the sending device.
-The data is typically divided into segments, and then these segments are further divided into packets.
-Each packet includes:
+The process of dividing data into packets is typically handled by the sending device (e.g., a computer).
+The data is segmented into fixed-size blocks, and each block is encapsulated with header information.

-• Header: Contains control information, including source and destination addresses, sequence numbers, and error detection codes.
+• Header: Contains control information such as source and destination addresses, sequence numbers, and error detection codes.

 • Payload: The actual data being transmitted.